dotnet/linker/docs/error-codes.md

 # ILLinker Errors and Warnings

 Every IL Linker error and warning has an assigned unique error code for easier identification.
 The known codes are in the range 1000 to 6000.
-A custom steps should avoid using this range not to collide with ILLinker error and warning codes.
+Custom steps should avoid using this range not to collide with ILLinker error and warning codes.